nazarkopelchak/NutritionTracker/README.md

 ## Requirements

+### Android Studio
   If you want to play around with the code, you'll need Android Studio installed.
 If you don't have it installed, you can get it [here](https://developer.android.com/studio)

+### Internal App Sharing
-If you want to the app on your smartphone, you will need an Android powered device.
+  If you want to install the app on your smartphone, you will need an Android powered device and Internal App Sharing enabled in Google Play Store.

 ## Installation